go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/loop-agents.md

 title: "Loop Agent"
 ---
 :::note
-The Loop Agent is a core component in the Blades framework for implementing loop execution logic.
+The Loop Agent is a core component in the Blades framework used to implement loop execution logic.
 The Loop Agent decides whether to continue executing a task based on the return value of a condition function.
 This pattern is particularly suitable for scenarios that require repeated processing until a goal is achieved.
 :::
 ## Core Concepts
 The specific structure of the Loop Agent is as follows: